Ziad-Shalaby/Spotify-Recommendation/README.md

 ## Project Overview

 This project implements a recommendation system for Spotify, utilizing similarity analysis to suggest songs based on user preferences.
-The system includes a web scraping component to gather data, a preprocessing step to generate the similarity file, and a deployment script to make the recommendations accessible through a user-friendly interface.
+The system relies on a combination of scraped data and a pre-prepared dataset to build an efficient and scalable recommendation engine.
+It includes a web scraping component to gather additional data, preprocessing steps to generate the similarity file, and a deployment script to make the recommendations accessible through a user-friendly interface.

 ## Table of Contents